 Codes are alphanumerical codes that are attached to a clinical or event description.
-There are a few different code systems such as SNOMED and CTV3, which means one clinical diagnosis can have different codes, depending on the system used.
+There are a few different code systems such as SNOMED CT and CTV3, which means one clinical diagnosis can have different codes, depending on the system used.
 Most code systems arrange their codes in a hierarchical structure, meaning a code can be a parent of another code or codes, and a child of another code.
 This hierarchy allows all possible events within the clinical environment to be organised in a relatively systematic way.

 Each code refers to a particular event or clinical term such as "Type 1 Diabetes Mellitus".
 Even within a single coding system, there are multiple codes for each disease or symptoms with very precise terms.
 Clinicians use these codes precisely, though not always consistently, in their everyday work.
 This means that to find all the patients with Type 1 diabetes, you may have to search for 30 plus codes in the clinical record.

 We built a system for building, reviewing and maintaining codelists at OpenCodelists.
 We've made an introductory video to help explain OpenCodelists in more detail.
 Codelists that are hosted on this website can be used directly in the Study Definition.
 This means there is no need to download or alter these codelists in the study definition, and they can be reused.